Why do we have a School's Council?

 The School’s Council is an ideal opportunity for pupils to get more involved in the way the school is run.
 The School Council benefits the whole school, pupil and teachers, because it provides opportunities for pupils to communicate their feelings as well as influence decisions that are made.
 Councillors develop skills such as confidence, communication and negotiation.
 It is the responsibility of each Councillor to ensure that they express both their own views of all the other pupils they represent.

-As there are so many classes now in Ashton Gate, we are running two School Councils; KS1 supported by Mrs Fradgley and KS2 supported by Miss Edwards.
+As there are so many classes in Ashton Gate, we run two School Councils; KS1 and KS2.
 We aim to meet at least once per term and hold a few joint school meetings throughout the year.

 Over the years, the School Council have done an amazing job to help make a difference to the school.
-Some of their bigger projects have included making Playground 'Chill out boxes', organising and helping to paint friendship benches for the playground, organised and advertised a whole school BBQ, helped to design the menus for the kitchen, submitted pans for new playground equipment (including the graffiti in the Upton playground), road safety audits, new PlayPod equipment, names for the new houses and improved signage in the toilets.
+Some of their bigger projects have included; informing a wellbeing report once back in school after lockdown; organising a competition and helping to paint friendship benches for the playground; making Playground 'Chill out boxes'; organising many charity events and a whole school BBQ; regular input to design the menus; submitted plans for new playground equipment (including the graffiti in the Upton playground); road safety audits; gaining new PlayPod equipment; names for the new houses and improved signage in the toilets.